viperleed/viperleed/doc/content/sections/r-factor_calculation.rst

 (Using the :ref:`R_FACTOR_SMOOTH<RFACTORSMOOTH>` parameter for smoothing the experimental :math:`I(V)` curves is discouraged;
 the smoothing algorithm applied there is inferior to that used by the :math:`I(V)` curve editor .)

+.. [#] Unpublished data by Lutz Hammer and coworkers.